jbumaniss/News-App/README.md

 ````

 ### 11. Open your browser and navigate to http://127.0.0.1:8000:
-#### or if in your terminal is written different address navigate to it
+#### or if in your terminal is written different address navigate to it in your favorite web browser
 #### or for shortcut press ctrl and left mouse button in your terminal on your generated address should open browser with served page

 ![Screenshot](phpartisanserv.png)